 A brief inventory of policies and measures supporting Cogen as they exist in individual countries in the region is given for all the seven countries considered.
-These policies either mention cogeneration or biomass energy explicitly or are indirectly referred to through supporting measures to Independent Power Production (IPP) as a way of increasing national power generation to meet the increasing demand in these countries.
+These policies either mention cogeneration or biomass energy explicitly or are indirectly referred to through supporting measures to promote renewables or to promote Independent Power Production (IPP) as a way of increasing national power generation to meet the increasing demand in these countries.